Food

 Grandma helped mom navigate the welfare system so we children had food and basic medical care.
 Interestingly, in 1977, under Jimmy Carter, the Food Stamp Act was revised and expanded to better reach and serve the most disadvantaged Americans, usually minority populations where local and regional food scarcity was a general indication of systemic racism and discrimination.
 Part of Carter's expansion included the provision for recipients to use their food stamps to buy food plants and seeds to supplement their nutrition with gardens.
 To this day, if you are receiving SNAP (food assistance), you are still eligible to purchase food seeds and plants with your benefits.
 Mom always had a garden and she gifted me with my very first garden patch when I was eight.
 I didn't attend to it very well, most of it died and was overgrown with weeds, but it was a perfect opportunity for her to school me on the value of food - our food - and the necessary labor - her labor - needed for the garden to thrive and for us to eat nutritiously throughout the year.

 The National School Lunch Program was enacted under Harry Truman in 1948 and expanded in 1966 to include breakfast.
 In elementary and middle schools, I ate the school lunch like most students.
 Columbus Public had a tiered lunch program based on income: children with red lunch tickets ate for free, children with blue lunch tickets ate at a discounted rate, and the remainder of children paid for their lunch in full or packed.
-I was a red ticket kid.
-I didn't know I was a poor kid until I entered school and became a recipient of the free lunch program.
+I was a red ticket kid and I didn't know I was a poor until I entered school and became a recipient of the free lunch program.
 My peers told me, often in words that weren't so kind.
 I learned quickly that there were differences between Black food and White food, Catholic food and Protestant food, rich food and poor food, and girl food and boy food.
 The only food which seemed universal and crossed all gender, racial, religious, and socioeconomic barriers was peanut butter and jelly.

 Comments